TPODAvia/PX4-Autonomous-Vehicle/docs/InstallAutopilot.md

 ## Install Autopilot controllers

-In you desktop Ubuntu go to the PX4-Autopilot folder then build and upload firmware to a flight controler.
+In your desktop Ubuntu go to the PX4-Autopilot folder then build and upload firmware to a flight controler.

 cd ~/PX4-Autopilot